RetailArchitects/data/README.md

 ## Ember Data [![Build Status](https://secure.travis-ci.org/emberjs/data.svg?branch=master)](http://travis-ci.org/emberjs/data) [![Code Climate](https://codeclimate.com/github/emberjs/data/badges/gpa.svg)](https://codeclimate.com/github/emberjs/data)

+Forked from the awesome emberjs/data library.
+It does have some warts though with some idealistic thinking about what your API should and shouldn't be doing.
+As a result, if you really have to override some deep functionality, they've made it impossible to import some of these functions.
+So, all this fork does is make those explicitly exported for override / monkey-patching.
+Here there be dragons and you should NOT use this unless there is no other route.

 Ember Data is a library for robustly managing model data in your Ember.js applications.